-- (1) she had no right to force PW onto the opposite tack; - (2) even with both of them head to wind, S would still have had to change course to avoid a collision; and - (3) she had foreseen the development and had hailed PW in ample time.
+- (1) she had no right to force PW onto the opposite tack; - (2) even with both of them head to wind, S would still have had to change course to avoid a collision; and (3) she had foreseen the development and had hailed PW in ample time.
 Decision PL's appeal is upheld.
 PL is to be reinstated.
-Because S was an obstruction to PL and PW, PL was entitled to choose between tacking and bearing away (see rule 19.2(a)).
-Having decided to tack and having hailed for room to do so three times, PL was entitled by rule 20.1 to expect that PW would respond and give her room to tack.
-She was not obliged to anticipate PW's failure to comply with rule 20.1.
-PL broke rule 10, but she is exonerated as the innocent victim of another boat's breach of a rule, under the provisions of rule 64.1(c).
-RYA 1962/37 CASE 4 Rule 49, Crew Position Rule 50.3(a), Setting and Sheeting Sails: Use of Outriggers A competitor may hold a sheet outboard.
+Because S was an obstruction to PL and PW, PL, as the right-of-way boat, was entitled under rule 19.2(a) to choose between bearing away and hailing for room to tack (see rule 20.1).
+Having decided to tack and having hailed for room to do so three times, PL was entitled by rule 20.2(b) to expect that PW would respond and give her room to tack.
+She was not obliged to anticipate PW's failure to comply with rule 20.2(b).
+PL broke rule 10, but she is exonerated as the innocent victim of another boat's breach of a rule, under the provisions of rule 64.1(a).
+RYA 1962/37 CASE 4 Rule 49, Crew Position; Lifelines Rule 50.3(a), Setting and Sheeting Sails: Use of Outriggers A competitor may hold a sheet outboard.